-1 Goal Name Low/Mod Owner Households Goal Description Funds will be used for activities to reduce housing cost burdens and physical housing problems of low- and moderate-income owner households through full or minor rehabilitation of 12 owner housing units.
-These housing problems will also be reduced through the provision of 3 newly constructed, affordable housing units for first-time homebuyers.
-To facilitate low- and moderate-income homeownership, funding will also be used to make 30 first-time homebuyer loans.
-2 Goal Name Temporary Housing Relocation Goal Description Funds may be used for voluntary, temporary relocation of five (5) low- and moderate-income households participating in the LCG-CDP's Owner Housing Rehabilitation Program.
-3 Goal Name Clearance and Demolition Goal Description Funds may be used to demolish seven (7) dilapidated structures within low- and moderate-income neighborhoods to sustain a suitable living environment.
-4 Goal Name Low- and Moderate-Income Housing Counseling Goal Description Funds may be used to provide low- and moderate-income residents with housing counseling to assist them in obtaining and maintaining affordable housing.
-Counseling services will also address fair housing and housing discrimination issues (estimated 500 individuals served).
-5 Goal Name Economic Development Goal Description Funds may be used to provide business loans to small and minority-owned businesses that have had difficulty obtaining loans through conventional banking means.
-These loans are made to create or retain low- and moderate-income jobs (estimated three loans and seven jobs created/retained).
-In addition, some loans may be made to provide economic development opportunities to specific underdeveloped regions of LCG.
+4 Goal Name Homeless - Emergency and Transitional Shelter Goal Description Funds may be used for the rehabilitation or creation of housing facilities to provide 10 emergency beds and 10 transitional beds for homeless individuals, families, or subpopulations (chronically homeless, veterans, persons with HIV/AIDS, persons with substance addictions).
+An emphasis will be placed on emergency and transitional shelter for victims of domestic violence.
+5 Goal Name Clearance and Demolition Goal Description Funds may be used to demolish 3 dilapidated structures within low- and moderate-income neighborhoods to sustain a suitable living environment.
+6 Goal Name Temporary Housing Relocation Goal Description Funds may be used for voluntary, temporary relocation of 3 low- and moderate-income households participating in the LCG, CDP's Owner Housing Rehabilitation Program.
+7 Goal Name Low- and Moderate-Income Housing Counseling Goal Description Funds may be used to provide low- and moderate-income residents with housing counseling to assist them in obtaining and maintaining affordable housing.
+Counseling services will also address fair housing and housing discrimination issues (estimated 360 individuals served).
+8 Goal Name Economic Development Goal Description Funds may be used to provide business loans to small and minority-owned businesses that have had difficulty obtaining loans through conventional banking means.
+These loans are made to create or retain low- and moderate-income jobs (estimated 3 loans and 7 jobs created/retained).
+In addition, some loans may be made to provide economic development opportunities to specific underdeveloped regions of the LCG.
+9 Goal Name Non-Housing Acquisition, Rehab, and Construction Goal Description Funds may be used to assist non-profit organizations with land acquisition, facility rehabilitation, and/or facility construction when those facilities operate to benefit low- and moderate-income individuals and/or neighborhoods.
+It is anticipated to possibly assist 200 low- and moderate-income residents through public facility improvements and to potentially assist 5 non-profit organizations.